AlgoGenesis/C/Linked_list/Circular_Linked_list/insertion/at_the_specific_position/readme.md

 1. **Memory Allocation**: Allocate memory for the new node.
 2. **Data Assignment**: Assign the provided data to the new node.
-3. **Handle Head Insertion**: If the position is 1, make the new node the head of the list.
+3. **Check for Empty list**: If the list is empty, make the new node the head of the list.
-4. **Traverse the List**: Navigate through the list to find the node that precedes the desired insertion position.
+4. **Insertion at beginning**: Navigate through the list to find the node that precedes the desired insertion position.
 5. **Check Validity**: If the specified position is beyond the current length of the list, print an error message.
 6. **Insert the Node**: Adjust the pointers to insert the new node at the desired position.